Posted January 7, 2019

 Stand-alone dental plans, which can be purchased separate from medical plans, offer comprehensive coverage for children and adults.
 Plans cover everything from preventive services to more complicated dental procedures.
 Currently, 98 percent of Americans with dental coverage have a dental policy separate from their medical policy.

-Stand-alone dental plans typically are offered by carriers that are experts in dental, which means:
+Stand-alone dental plans come from carriers that are experts in dental, which means:

 - Premium costs are accurate

-- Benefits can be customized to meet employer and employee needs
+- Customized benefits to meet employer and employee needs

-- Customer service and claims processing systems are likely to be designed specifically for dental
+- Customer service and claims processing systems have a design specifically for dental

 - Some carriers also have a nationwide, credentialed provider network